 Satya Moses, Rewild Your Words attendee, August 2018

 Some writing courses focus on making your writing as professional, accessible and saleable as possible.
 They will teach you about presentation, about genre and about how to give ‘the market’ what it wants.
 Maybe they’ll even offer you tips on how to write letters to agents and publishers.
-This is all useful stuff.
-On this weekend we will be doing none of it.

 With the help of writers from Robert Graves to Black Elk, D. H. Lawrence to Annie Dillard, Mary Oliver to Li Po, this weekend will give you permission to write what you need to write, not what you think you ought to.
 And we will focus, together, on the role which the non-human world – the world of nature – plays in informing your writing; whether you know it or not.